-Set up a learner-friendly area

-Make sure your child has a well-lit place to complete homework.
+Set up a learner-friendly area Make sure your child has a well-lit place to complete homework.
 Keep supplies within reach.

-Schedule a regular study time
+Schedule a regular study time IT'S TIME!

-IT'S TIME!
 Set a time of day for school work.
 Some kids work best in the morning while others may prefer the afternoon.
 Set a time that works for your family.

-Help them make a plan

-Encourage your child to break up the work into manageable chunks and take breaks as necessary.
-Create a work schedule for the day.

-distraction on Keep distractions to a minimum

-Reduce or eliminate TV, loud music, or phone calls.

-Make sure kids do their own work

--0- Children will learn when they think for themselves.
+Help them make a plan Encourage your child to break up the work into manageable chunks and take breaks as necessary.
+Create a work schedule for the day. distraction on Keep distractions to a minimum Reduce or eliminate TV, loud music, or phone calls. -17 Make sure kids do their own work -0- Children will learn when they think for themselves.
 Parents can make suggestions and help with directions.

-Be a motivator and monitor

-Ask about their school work.
+Be a motivator and monitor Ask about their school work.
 Give encouragement, check completed homework, and make yourself available for questions and concerns.

-Play, Set a good example

-Grow Does your child ever see you diligently working on something or reading a book?
+Play, Set a good example Grow Does your child ever see you diligently working on something or reading a book?
 Be a good role model.

-Sacon Z Praise their work and efforts

-Praise their efforts in learning at home.

-Get help when needed

-Encourage your child to reach out to friends in their class with questions.
-Contact the teacher when needed.
+E acco Praise their work and efforts Praise their efforts in learning at home.
+Get help when needed Encourage value shild to woodh out to friends in the in class with acceptions.
+Courted the The state of the s Encourage your child to reach out to friends in their class with questions.
+Contact the teacher when needed. teasie.
+Their needed.

-teacher when needed.